While at first I wasn’t a great fan of

 There might be better or more fancy solutions out there, but I just couldn’t help myself.
 And to be honest, I’m pretty proud of the result.
 Compared to the $109 remote, it’s not waterproof, but I doubt it would be an issue.
 Maybe an unfortunate drop of sweat might hit it, but then again, you can make about 11 of these and still spend less money.

-And it does go into sleep mode after 30 seconds, so you’ll have to wake it up and press the button again to actually interact, no biggy.
+And it does go into sleep mode after 30 seconds, but I haven’t really noticed that, you just need to be a bit faster when you have a left/right option.
 So overall, I’m quite happy with it.
 If you have any questions or comments, drop them below!

 Just a note about the “links to buy” in this article, as they are sponsored.
 I do look for the lowest price I can find at the time of writing in a handful of stores, but by using the links I earn from qualifying purchases made through these links.